-Chicago shooting sends several to hospitals, reports say
+Chicago shooting wounds at least 9 on South Side, police say

-Multiple people were shot in Chicago on Tuesday evening, according to reports.
+At least nine people were wounded Tuesday in a shooting on Chicago's South Side, police said, as the city continues to grapple with a surge in shootings amid a battle between local leaders and the Trump administration over the use of federal forces in the city to quell the violence.

-A police spokesperson told Fox News a shooting occurred at 79th and Carpenter streets on the city's South Side, but could not provide further details.
+A police spokesperson told Fox News a shooting occurred at 79th and Carpenter streets, but could not provide further details.

-The number of victims and the extent of their injuries were not specified.
-The Chicago Tribune reported nine victims were taken to hospitals, most in serious condition.
+The extent of the victims' injuries was not specified.
+Calls to the Chicago Fire Department went unanswered.

 The shooting comes a day after more than 20 people were shot Monday and after a deadly weekend in which 63 people were shot and 12 were killed.